mdozmorov/bioinformatics-impact/README.md

 - Run `scripts/altmetrics.R` that will use `tables_altmetrics.csv` to create `Table_software_stats.csv`
 - Run `figures_impact.Rmd` that will use `Table_software_stats.csv` to create `figures/Figure_bioinformatics_paper_growth.png`, `figures/Figure_impact_PCA.png`, `figures/Figure_correlations.png`
 - `tables_impact.Rmd` will create its own tables and use `Table_software_stats.csv` to create Supplementary Table 3

-## `figures`

-- `Figure_impact_PCA.png` - **Figure 1.
-PCA of bioinformatics impact measures, colored by metric type.**
-- `Figure_bioinformatics_paper_growth.png` - **Supplementary Figure 1.
-Growth of publications in PubMed having the term "bioinformatics" in their title/abstract.** Y-axis is the proportion of bioinformatics publications out of the total number of publications, in percent.
-- `Figure_correlations.png` - **Supplementary Figure 2.
-Correlogram of bioinformatics software impact metrics.** Each cell shows Pearson Correlation Coefficient (PCC) for the corresponding pair of metrics.
-Blue/Red gradient highlights low/high PCC, respectively.

 ## `scripts`